launchdarkly-labs/project-migrator/README.md

 * Account members

 ## Notes:
+* When merging, source resources with the same key as the target will be overwritten by the source
 * SDK / Mobile / Client keys will be new in the new project, and will need to be updated in the application's configuration
 * Try not to make changes to the source project while migrating
 * The larger the project, the more memory and time will be required